-The grant awards up to $500 and can be used towards activities such as:
+The grant awards up to roughly $2,000 and can be used towards activities such as:

-- travel and/or registration fees for a teaching focused conference, a discipline-specific scholarly conference, or a leadership focused engagement to benefit faculty service roles
+- registration fees for a teaching focused conference, a discipline-specific scholarly conference, or a leadership focused engagement to benefit faculty service roles

-- memberships to faculty success oriented organizations (e.g., National Center for Faculty Development & Diversity; etc.)
+- memberships or programs to faculty success oriented organizations (e.g., National Center for Faculty Development & Diversity/ Faculty Success Program; Academic Impressions)